microbecode/nft-entry-website/README.md

 1. Copy `.env.example` as `.env`
 1. Create a [WalletConnect Cloud](https://walletconnect.com/) project and get its project ID.
 Set it to `.env`
 1. Input the desired ERC-721 contract address in `.env`
-1. Input the used RPC provider in `.env`, for the used network
-1. Change the desired network in index.tsx (search for `TODO`)

 ## Getting Started